 Size will vary with variety.
 Bush beans generally get about 2 ft. tall and 1 ft. wide.
 Pole beans can grow upwards or across a trellis for a good 10 ft.
 The beans themselves will be about 3 - 4 inches long.

 Again, this will vary with the variety of bean.
-In general: Bush Beans - 50 to 55 days.
-Pole Beans - 50 to 60 days.
+In general: Bush Beans are ready to pick in 50 to 55 days.
+Pole Beans will take 55 to 65 days.
 Check the packet, to be sure your choice will have time to mature in your growing season.

 Green Bean Growing Tips